-Steep Point can only be accessed by high clearance four-wheel drive vehicles or by boat.
-Find out about four wheel driving in Shark Bay here.
+Steep Point can only be accessed by high clearance four-wheel drive vehicle or by boat.

 It is about 185km by road from the Northwest Coastal Highway to Steep Point, including 140km of unsealed road.
-The last 30km is a single lane of soft track winding around sand dunes.
-You must lower your tyre pressure to 20 psi before attempting this last stretch.
-Failure to do so will damage the track and could get you bogged and incurring a costly recovery operation.
-The journey to Steep Point from Denham by car takes roughly three to four hours.
+The last 30km is a soft single-lane track winding around sand dunes.
+It is essential to lower tyre pressures to 20psi or less to avoid becoming bogged in this remote area.
+The drive to Steep Point from Denham takes about three to four hours.

-The journey to Shelter Bay from Denham by boat is about 50km via the South Passage.
+The journey to Shelter Bay from Denham by boat via South Passage is about 50km.

-You can download your camping permit request form here.
-Please save this form to your computer before filling it out.
-Not all browsers support this type of form - saving it to your computer before completing it will avoid potential problems.
+Please save this camping permit to your computer before filling it out.
+Not all browsers support this type of form and saving it to your computer before completing it helps avoid potential problems.